 The efforts of the Foundation can be joined both by Dutch car owners and and lessees and non-Dutch car owners and lessees from countries within Europe.

-In short, if you purchased or leased a 1.2, 1.6 or 2.0 litre diesel vehicle manufactured by Volkswagen, Audi, SEAT, Skoda or Porsche from 2009 through 2015, you are likely eligible.
-This, even if in the meanwhile you sold the vehicle.
+In short, if you purchased or leased a diesel vehicle manufactured by Volkswagen, Audi, SEAT, Skoda or Porsche, you are likely eligible if.

 The legal proceedings are funded by a third party funder.
 You will not have to pay anything to assert your rights.

 Only if we manage to get you financial compensation, you will pay a fee to the funder of up to 27.5% (VAT included, if applicable) of the financial compensation.
 This percentage can also be lower, depending on various circumstances.

 Stichting Diesel Emissions Justice (DEJF) is a non-profit foundation established under Dutch law.
 It has initiated a group action against Volkswagen Skoda, Audi, Porsche and SEAT and related parties in the Netherlands in which it seeks damages or a global settlement in order to obtain adequate compensation on behalf of all Dutch consumers and all European consumers who join our claim.
 It is backed by a litigation funder and by Corpocon Legal BV, which has been actively involved in the Diesel scandal for years and is supported by thousands of participants in the Netherlands.
 The purpose of the foundation is to create an international base for litigation in various jurisdictions in order to maximize pressure with the final goal to obtain compensation for you.
 This sets the Foundation apart from other initiatives.